CallumBoi0013/attract-extra/layouts/extended/README.md

 * does not verify availability of ExtendedObjects and Animate library
 * does not validate user entered config variables
 * screen occasionally flashing at the end of animations
-* animation final position not exactly accurate - t wrong?

 ###Enhancements
 This is a list of enhancements I am considering adding to the library:
 * onDemand animations
 * move POSITIONS to user friendly method
 * actual debugger lines in debugger
-* updated methods to add objects: add_object("objectname")
-* move object position functions into a method attached to objects instead of POSITIONS
+* move object position functions into a method attached to objects instead of POSITIONS?
 * need a way to distinguish and run object animations vs. non-object animations
 * reorder objects on draw list - sort?
 * add_clone method - shadows uses clones, but separate images/artwork do not